Social Icons

 Directed by Tim Kirkby

-This movie is really nonsense because the director failed to make the actors matter when it comes to the scene or the things that concerned them.
-The plot unravels like the characters already know the end from the beginning and so when you expect them to be worried or act in a different way they don't.
-The movie is based off a book called Last Looks by Howard Michael Gould who also wrote this screenplay.
+This movie is absolute nonsense because the director failed to make the actors matter in their scenes or in the events that concerned them.
+The plot unfolds as though the characters already know how everything will end, so when you expect them to be worried or act differently, they just don’t.

-Last Looks is anything but a movie you should imagine is worth your time.
-Here is a movie about a retired police officer who was once one of the most decorated young officers in his district.
-His retirement for like a quarter of the movie is a mystery that I felt they wasted time trying to make a big deal out of, he put the wrong guy in jail and ruined his own life in the process.
+The movie is based on a book called Last Looks by Howard Michael Gould, who also wrote the screenplay.
+Unfortunately, Last Looks is anything but worth your time.
+It follows a retired police officer who was once one of the most decorated young officers in his district.
+His retirement is treated as a big mystery for about a quarter of the movie, but the reveal—he put the wrong guy in jail and ruined his own life—feels like a waste of time.